Free Walking Tour Berlin

 Besides the Berlin Wall Memorial and the East Side Gallery, there are other locations to visit if you want to witness remnants of the wall:

-• Checkpoint Charlie: The famous crossing between East and West Berlin has a replica of the guardhouse and a display explaining the historical context.
+• Checkpoint Charlie: At the famous checkpoint between East and West Berlin visitors can see a guardhouse replica alongside information about the wall’s historical development.

 Conclusion